Bill Ridding: Playing career

-Management career
+Managerial career

 Tranmere Rovers

 In 1942, Ridding was appointed manager of Tranmere Rovers.
 However, due to the Second World War he only took charge of twenty matches in his four-year spell as manager.

 Bolton Wanderers

 Ridding replaced Walter Rowley, who resigned due to ill health, in October 1950 as manager of Bolton Wanderers.
 The 1950–51 season saw a significant improvement in Bolton's league performance, finishing eighth, six places higher than the previous season.
 The following season 1951–52 they finished three places higher in fifth.
 An FA Cup Final appearance followed a year later; however they lost a thrilling encounter against a Stanley Matthews inspired Blackpool team 4–3.
-Another fifth-place finish came in the 1953–54 league season as well as a run to the quarter finals of the cup.
+Another fifth-place finish came in the 1953–54 league season as well as a run to the quarter-finals of the cup.
 The 1954–55 season saw Bolton struggle for form in the league, narrowly escaping relegation, finishing the season in eighteenth place.
 Bill Ridding's men bounced back the following season to finish in a respectful eighth position, following that up with a ninth place in 1956–57.

 The 1957–58 season saw Bolton win their fourth and, to date, last FA Cup with a victory over a post Munich Manchester United.
 Nat Lofthouse scored twice in a 2–0 win.
 The team that won the cup had cost just £110 in signing-on fees.

 The FA Cup victory inspired Bolton in the league as they embarked on their finest league performance in 33 years, finishing the 1958–59 season in fourth position.
 The 1959–60 season saw Bolton finish sixth, a position it would take another forty five years to replicate.

 A slow and gradual demise in Bolton's fortunes started from here, linked somewhat to Lofthouse's retirement and respective finishes of eighteenth, eleventh and eighteenth foreshadowed what was to come.
 Ridding also missed out on signing Alan Ball, who joined Bolton on a trial in 1961.
 Ridding rejected Ball on the grounds that, at 5 ft 6 ins, he was too small to make the grade as a footballer, advising him that "You'll make a good little jockey!"

 The 1963–64 season proved to be the nadir of Ridding's times at the club as a twenty first-place finish condemned Bolton to relegation, their first time out of the top flight since 1935.
 In the 1964–65 season Bolton narrowly missed out on promotion back to the top flight, finishing the season in third position.
 Positions became gradually worse, with Bolton finishing ninth, twice, and then twelfth, at the time the club's worst ever position.
 Ridding left Bolton just before the start of the next season and was replaced by Lofthouse.